...

 Previously, with the help of PR, brands used to gain coverage in traditional media, but with the digital revolution, Digital PR tactics are now needed to support the management and optimization of valuable content, effectively communicating key messages, sharing relevant information, gaining visibility, and consolidating the brand’s reputation.

-A fundamental part of the work that an influencer does in this sense lies in collaborating with the brand to create and publish multimedia and valuable content for audiences; from videos in their different formats (reels, TikTok, Instagram Stories), to written publications or even audio, as is the case with podcasts.
+A fundamental part of the work that an influencer does in this sense lies in collaborating with the brand to create and publish multimedia and valuable content for audiences.
+From videos in different formats (reels, TikTok, Instagram Stories), to written publications or even audio, as is the case with podcasts.

 How to define your ideal influencer?